-If the user needs to use IPv6 criteria, resources must be allocated using the config system resource-profile ingress-internal-tcam qos-sap-ingress-resource mac-ipv4-ipv6-128-match-enable CLI command.
-The resources allocated using this command are used for classification entries configured under IPv6 criteria, IPv4 criteria, or MAC criteria.
-Each IPv6, IPv4, or MAC classification entry consumes two resources from this pool, reducing the number of classification entries that can be accommodated in a single slice to 256 (96 entries for the 7210 SAS-K 3SFP+ 8C.)
-The user can choose to allocate all the slices allocated for SAP ingress QoS classification for IPv6 criteria or allocate only a portion of it.
+To use IPv6 criteria, the user must allocate resources using the config system resource-profile ingress-internal-tcam qos-sap-ingress-resource mac-ipv4-ipv6-128-match-enable CLI command.
+These resources are used for classification entries configured under the IPv6 criteria, IPv4 criteria, or MAC criteria.
+Each IPv6, IPv4, or MAC classification entry consumes two resources from this pool, reducing the number of classification entries that can be accommodated in a single slice to 255 (96 entries for the 7210 SAS-K 3SFP+ 8C.)
+The user can choose to allocate all the slices or a portion from the allocation for SAP ingress QoS classification for IPv6 criteria.

-The tools dump system-resources CLI command displays the current usage and availability of the resources.
+The tools dump system-resources CLI command displays the current usage and availability of resources.
 One or more entries per slice are reserved for system use.